-If you cannot commit to a clinic shift, you will not be eligible for the fellowship.
-These are the times the clinic is open to patients, so we do not have flexibility in that part of the Connections4Health requirement.
+If you cannot commit to a scheduled shift, you will not be eligible for the fellowship.
+These are the times the clinic is open to patients or that have been determined when partner sites are busiest.
+There is not a lot of flexibility in this part of the Connections4Health requirement.

 What if I cannot make a training session?

 The training sessions are critical to your training and effectiveness as a fellow and have been carefully constructed to prepare you for your shifts.
 If you are unable to make a training session please mark that on your application and we will see if we can accommodate you.